jornane/node-snip/README.md

 IPv6 has been around for decades.
 However, there are still many end-hosts without IPv6 connectivity, while end-hosts without IPv4 connectivity are still scarce.
-Todays best practice is therefore to run servers dual-stack, giving them both IPv4 and IPv6 addresses.
-This, however, poses a challenge; since IPv4 addresses are scarce, the assignment of these addresses must be planned.
+Todays best practice is therefore to run servers dual-stack, giving them both IPv4 and IPv6 addresses, supporting IPv4-only clients while being ready for a future where there will be IPv6-only clients.
+This, however, poses a challenge; since IPv4 addresses are scarce, the assignment of these must be planned carefully.

 A popular solution to this problem today is the use of only RFC1918 address space in server networks (no IPv6 connectivity), with a proxy on the network